Last updated: August 22nd, 2025 for FFmpeg 8.0 "Huffman"

 ffmpeg -version

-If it gives you a version number and build information, you already have it installed.
+If you see a version number and build information, FFmpeg is already installed.
+If not, you will need to install it manually.

 ffmpeg -version